 Mary expressed her disappointment by pulling a face.

-We'll rewrite using an action verb.
+We'll rewrite the sentence using a dynamic action verb.

 Mary grimaced.